ivanoats/Full-Stack-JavaScript-Engineering/ec2/README.md

 Then `sudo start notes` to start the app

 You can use use `sudo status notes` to see the status of the service.

+# Install an SSL Certificate

+You can get a [free SSL certificate](https://www.startssl.com), or for development, you can generate a self-signed certificate.
+Follow this [Heroku Tutorial](https://devcenter.heroku.com/articles/ssl-certificate-self)